AnshXCode/subscription-tracker/GIT_REBASE_COMPREHENSIVE_GUIDE.md

 **Important:** The commit content stays the same, but the hash changes because the parent commit changed.

+### What Happens to Commit Messages During Rebase?

+**Regular Rebase (non-interactive):**

+- ✅ **Commit messages stay EXACTLY the same**
+- ✅ Only commit hashes change (because parent changed)
+- ✅ Commit content stays the same
+- ✅ This is normal and expected behavior

+**Interactive Rebase:**

+- If you use `pick`: Messages stay the same
+- If you use `reword`: Git opens editor for you to change the message
+- If you use `squash`: You can combine messages
+- If you use `fixup`: Message is discarded

+**Key Point:** Regular rebase (`git rebase main`) does NOT change commit messages - it only replays them on top of the new base.
+If you want to change messages, you need interactive rebase (`git rebase -i`).

 ---

 ## When to Use Git Rebase